TiCaLiBrO/Trillidium/README.md

 Maybe await write should actually also let the thread continue as far as it can go before it has to mutate that awaited variable.
 Once it encounters any code inside the thread that changes the awaited variable, it waits for the writer to change it before making the change.

-You can await multiple things, but the order that the awaits have to be resolved in is in FIFO order. await read of x in thread[2] await read of y in thread[2] here, x has to be read first, then y.
+You can await multiple things, but the order in which the awaits have to be resolved is in FIFO order. await read of x in thread[2] await read of y in thread[2]
+Here, x has to be read first, then y.

-There is also permit read and permit write x = 10 permit read of x from my_function
+There is also a permit read and a permit write x = 10 permit read of x from my_function
-This is usually used for global scope.
+This is usually used for a global scope.
 It's essentially an ownership model.
-To "undo" it, you simply says "permit read of x"
+To "undo" it, you simply say "permit read of x."

 Thread object ownership model.
 To ensure deterministic writing capabilities, any non-local object to a threaded function must be imported.
-Importing higher-scope-objects is done via left-handed thread inputs. (a)my_thread makes the object a become owned by the threaded function.
+Importing higher-scope objects is done via left-handed thread inputs. (a)my_thread makes the object `a` become owned by the threaded function.
-The object a cannot be altered from any other source while the threaded function is still ongoing.
+The object `a` cannot be altered from any other source while the threaded function is still ongoing.

-Any object that is owned by a threaded function, must undergo a second step of being owned by a specific thread. permit write unto a by thread[6]
+Any object that is owned by a threaded function must undergo a second step of being owned by a specific thread. permit write unto a by thread[6]